 Our Analysis and Test Results

 If you want to listen to anything outside of streaming services, things get a bit trickier.
 Sonos does not include Bluetooth capability in their speakers, so if you want to link your computer to one of their speakers and listen to the audio from YouTube or Netflix, you're pretty much out of luck.
 There are some third party software solutions that try to get around this problem, but in our experience they're unreliable.
-The only real option is to get one of the more expensive Sonos speakers that have a physical line in (like the $500 PLAY:5 or the $700 Playbar) or the $350 Sonos Connect (which creates a compatible wireless audio signal) and physically plug your computer in.
+The only real option is to get one of the more expensive Sonos speakers that have a physical line in (like the Beam, the PLAY:5, or the Playbar) or the Sonos Connect (which creates a compatible wireless audio signal) and physically plug your computer in.
 For these circumstances all of the other models we tested are much more user friendly, as they all have simple Bluetooth connections that can turn them into the main audio output for any Bluetooth enabled device.

 Smart Home Compatibility

 Sonos has also said it's working on software compatibility for Google Home, but there's no timeline on that yet.
-Without a physical audio port you can't hook up any other smart home devices the the PLAY:1.
+Without a physical audio port you can't hook up any other smart home devices the PLAY:1.

 The PLAY:1 was one of the quietest speakers we tested, about even with the Bose SoundTouch 10.
 It filled up our 600 square foot testing room with no issues, but putting a few people in that room did noticeably dampen the sound.
 This speaker may struggle a bit if you're trying to have a big dance party, but generally it's plenty loud enough.